It’s Cold Out There, Alexis Anastasiou

 About the Authors

-Artist/creative coder based in Linz and studying the Interface Cultures program at KunstUni.
-In the past years he has collaborated in a variety of projects and taught some workshops related to art and technology.
+Artist/creative coder based in Linz and studying the Interface Cultures program.
+In the past years he has produced a variety of art projects and taught workshops mainly related to money, blockchain and surveillance.
+His works have been exhibited or produced at: SXSW (US), ZKM (DE), IAMAS(JP), CAC(CN), Ars Electronica (AT), WRO(pl), Piksel(NO), Radical Networks(US)